marikomakhm/ada-project/README.md

 The Panama Papers are a collection of leaked documents revealing that a large number of offshore entities had been used for fraud, evading international sanctions and large-scale tax evasion.
 A majority of these entities are linked to well-known public figures, from politicians to footballers.
 Many of these politicians were even directly involved in fighting tax evasion in their own country, showing a level of hypocrisy and corruption never seen before.
 But how far does this scandal go, and which countries have been most affected by it?

 In this project, we will study which countries the people implicated in the Panama Papers come from and investigate the correlation with development indicators of these countries, using UN and World Bank datasets.
-We will be using indicators such as the Gini coefficient or the GDP per capita at PPP to attempt to explain the distribution of the number of entities involved in Panama Papers in each country.
-By studying the patterns of the countries involved in Panama Papers, we hope to better understand how to construct a healthier, more honest society.
+We will be using indicators such as the Gini coefficient, GDP per capita, Human Developement index and percentage of wealth owned by the Top 20% to attempt to explain the distribution of the number of entities involved in Panama Papers in each country.
+By studying the patterns of the countries involved in Panama Papers, we hope to better understand what made it possible for this large scandal to take place and how to prevent it in the future.

 # Research questions
 We would like to address the following research questions:

-- which countries have the most and least tax evasion?
+- which countries were most heavily involved in this affair and what role did they play?
-- what does the distribution of the entities involved in Panama Papers look like?
-- to what extent are we able to link the proportion of entities involved in Panama Papers with:
+- to what extent are we able to link the involvement in Panama Papers with:
-  - the political structure of a country?
+  - the GDP of a country?
   - the internal inequality within a country?
-  - the development (HDI, Gini coefficient) of a country?
+  - the development (HDI) of a country?
-- are we able to link any of the trends with political events?
-- to what extent are we able to see a change in geographical location of entities involved in the scandal though time?
+- what are the links between the countries?
+- does the data back previous reports about the Panama papers?

 # Dataset